Jerboas86/astrone-feedback/README.md

 Astrone is a web application to create, and share your own audio interactive applications. you can access it at [astrone.app](www.astrone.app).

+## Code Of Conduct

+Astrone community is build to support **all users**.
+We want to provide a friendly and constructive environnement.\
+**Everyone** interacting in the Astrone project is exepected to follow our [code of conduct](https://github.com/Jerboas86/astrone-feedback/tree/master/CODE_OF_CONDUCT.md)

 ## Bug Report

 ### What is a bug ?